queil/rooz/README.md

 ### Where secrets may be used

-Secrets are expanded only when the **whole** configuration is operator-provided - a local file passed with `--config`.
-If the workspace also merges configuration authored by the repository being opened (its in-repo `.rooz.yaml`, or a `--config git:...` source), rooz refuses to expand secrets and fails with an explanation.
+Secrets are expanded only when the **whole** configuration is one you wrote - a local file passed with `--config`, with nothing else merged into it.
+Rooz refuses to expand secrets and fails with an explanation if the workspace also merges:

+* the repository's own configuration - its in-repo `.rooz.yaml`, or a `--config git:...` source;
+* a `bases` layer.
+A base layer is a separate file your config points at; it may be a team overlay or something copied out of a repository, and after the merge nothing can tell its fields apart from yours.
+Inline the base layer into your own file if you need secrets in that workspace.

-The reason: every templated field - `env`, `install`, `command`, `data` content, sidecar `env` - can be written by the repository.
-A repo shipping `env: {LEAK: "{{ MY_SECRET }}"}` would otherwise receive your decrypted secret inside a container whose image and entrypoint it also controls. `vars` keep working everywhere, since they are not sensitive.
+The reason: every templated field - `env`, `install`, `command`, `shell`, `data` content, sidecar `env` - can be written by whoever authored that content.
+A layer shipping `env: {LEAK: "{{ MY_SECRET }}"}` would otherwise receive your decrypted secret inside a container whose image and entrypoint it also controls. `vars` keep working everywhere, since they are not sensitive.

-If you hit this, move the settings you need out of the repository's `.rooz.yaml` and into your own `--config` file.
+:warning: A local path is not proof of authorship.
+Rooz trusts your `--config` file because you wrote it - it cannot tell that from a file you copied out of a repository you are opening, or one the repository's README told you to pass.
+Never point `--config` at a file that came from the repository, and read a base layer before you include it.

 ### Secrets at rest